Smiling couple : Glaucoma Care & Surgery in Lake Eye Associates

 The risk of developing eye diseases increases throughout your life, with one of the most common being glaucoma.

 Glaucoma, if left untreated, could lead to permanent vision loss—possibly even complete blindness.
-Our team at Lake Eye Associates understands the various ways glaucoma can develop and affect your eyes, and we offer several treatments to help protect your sight.
+Our team at Lake Eye Associates in Florida understands the various ways glaucoma can develop and affect your eyes, and we offer several treatments to help protect your sight.

 If you have glaucoma or have a risk of developing it, contact our glaucoma specialists to book an appointment.
 We’re ready to help preserve your vision from the “silent thief of sight.”